jw-ml/dat5_spam-filter/paper.md

 ###Problem and hypothesis

 The problem is simple.
-The world is full of spammers who flood people's email boxes with nonsense at best, and with malious, identity stealing malware at worst.
+The world is full of spammers who flood people's email boxes with nonsense at best, and with identity stealing malware at worst.
 The spammers must be stopped.
 To do this, we need to reduce the number of spam emails that people see, and spam filtering is the way to do that.

 My personal motivation for this project is twofold:

 1. To understand better how SPAM filters work in the real world
-2. To extract information from unstructured text and use that information to make predictions - specifically, to use email text and other features to prediction whether an email is ham or spam.
+2. To extract information from unstructured text and use that information to make predictions - specifically, to use email text and other features to predict whether an email is ham or spam.

 My hypothesis is that spam emails will contain more words and phrases about money, "great deals", sex, and sender appeals for help.